Kev-Daran/WebScraper/README.md

 ![image](https://github.com/Kev-Daran/WebScraper/assets/81677957/7aa3d19a-8ee9-401a-990c-d5b50c11375a)

-Note: This webscrapers will only work for relatively small scale websites.
+Note: This webscraper will only work for relatively small scale websites.
 Some websites provide api to access their services.
-All websites do not allow the use of webscrapers.
+Some websites do not allow the use of webscrapers.